 A compost pick-up service is a logical alternative for many people considering an investment in a FoodCycler.
 While not offered to everyone, there are composting (or food scrap collection) services in many major cities around the country.
 A lucky few have municipal compost services, but that’s not currently available for most of us.

 The price of a food scrap collection service varies depending on where you live.
-I’ve seen rates as low as $10/month for weekly service up to $20/month for bi-weekly service.
+I’ve seen rates as low as $10/month for weekly service and up to $20/month for bi-weekly service.
 Price often depends on the density of customers in your area.

 At the prices above, one could pay for several years of compost service fees before recovering the investment in a FoodCycler.
 As the owner of a composting service and a FoodCycler, setting your scraps out for the service pick up is probably easier than managing your FoodCycler and the subsequent maintenance for the Foodilizer to be effective soil amendment.

 Many of these services also provide finished compost to customers once or twice a year included in their subscription fee.
 The finished compost from the service provider will often be ready to add directly to the soil of houseplants and container gardens.